-Outlines the version requirements and upgrade recommendations for clusters utilizing Continuous Replication in Qumulo Core
+Outlines the version requirements and upgrade recommendations for clusters utilizing replication in Qumulo Core

-Qumulo Core Version Requirements with 2.11.0 and above
+Qumulo Core Version Requirements with 2.11.0 or above

-Starting with Qumulo Core 2.11.0, clusters using different software versions can still use Replication, up to and including the previous and subsequent quarterly release versions.
-In other words, a quarterly release like 2.12.0 can replicate with any version of software from 2.11.0 (the previous quarterly) to 2.13.0 (the subsequent quarterly).
+Starting with Qumulo Core 2.11.0, clusters using different software versions can still use replication, up to and including the previous and subsequent quarterly release.
+For example, a quarterly release like 2.12.0 can replicate with any version of software from 2.11.0 (the previous quarterly) to 2.13.0 (the subsequent quarterly).
 A non-quarterly release like 2.11.4 can replicate with any version from 2.11.0 to 2.12.0.

 Qumulo Core Version Requirements with 2.10.x and below

-To use Continuous Replication with earlier versions of Qumulo Core, the source and target cluster must be running the same version of Qumulo Core 2.7.3 and above.
+To use replication with earlier versions of Qumulo Core, the source and target cluster must be running the same version of Qumulo Core 2.7.3 or above.
 Replication will fail if either cluster is on a different version.

-No matter what version either cluster is currently running, upgrading Qumulo Core while a replication job is running will cause the job in progress to cancel.
-Once both clusters return to a state where replication is supported, Continuous Replication can resume.
+No matter what version either cluster is currently running, upgrading Qumulo Core while a replication job is running will interrupt the job in progress.
+Once both clusters return to a state where replication is supported, the job will resume.

-If you create a replication relationship with a target directory path specifying the file system root (supported in 2.12.0 and above), there are specific recommendations regarding upgrades.
+There are specific recommendations regarding upgrades if you create a replication relationship with a target directory path specifying the file system root (supported in 2.12.0 or above).
 Since the target directory of an established replication relationship is read-only to all client protocol access, upgrading a cluster whose file system root directory is the target of a replication relationship requires the following:

 - If the source cluster is unavailable or this is not possible for some reason: Temporarily make the target relationship writable for the duration of the upgrade using the “Make Target Writable” action in the Web UI, and then re-establish the relationship using the “Reconnect Relationship” action after the upgrade completes.
-Note that this will both interrupt replication for the duration of the process and require additional time to resynchronize the clusters using a full-tree scan after the relationship is reconnected.
+Note that this will interrupt replication for the duration of the process.
+On clusters running Qumulo Core 2.12.5 or below, it will also require additional time to resynchronize the clusters using a full-tree scan after the relationship is reconnected.

 IMPORTANT!
 The first option is recommended whenever possible to avoid having to resync the clusters after a relationship is reconnected.

-You should now be able to successfully understand the version requirements and upgrade recommendations with Continuous Replication in Qumulo Core
+You should now be able to successfully understand the version requirements and upgrade recommendations with replication in Qumulo Core

 Like what you see?
 Share this article with your network!